-The Department, as represented in each state and territories, will take on the responsibilities associated with the position of Chair and Secretariat of the Advisory Fora (in each jurisdiction).
+The Department, as represented in each State and the Northern Territory, will Chair the Forum and provide secretariat support (in each jurisdiction).
 Responsibilities associated with the role of the chairperson include:

 - directing and facilitating the business of the Advisory Forum; - providing a Commonwealth perspective; - presiding as the chairperson at all Advisory Forum meetings; - certifying that the meeting occurred, who attended and the meeting duration; and - ensuring that Advisory Forum related business is completed.